AbdulSir/Samurai-COMP-472/README.md

 </ul>

 <h1> Mini-Project 2 </h1>
+<h2> Project Description </h2>
+<p>Developing the Game of Line 'em Up which is a generic version of tic-tac-toe: it is an adversarial 2 player game played on a n×n
+board.
+The goal of this project is to develop 2 different heuristics that perform an adversial search on the game tree.
+For further details, open COMP472-MP2/MP2 Project Instruction </p>
 <h2> Instructions to Run the Game of Line 'em Up </h2>
 <ul>
   <li>Clone the project </li>